docker-archive/classicswarm/scheduler/filter/README.md

 2014/10/29 00:33:20 Error response from daemon: no resources available to schedule container
 ```

+## Dependency Filter

+This filter co-schedules dependent containers on the same node.

+Currently, dependencies are declared as follows:

+- Shared volumes: `--volumes-from=dependency`
+- Links: `--link=dependency:alias`
+- Shared network stack: `--net=container:dependency`

+Swarm will attempt to co-locate the dependent container on the same node.
+If it
+cannot be done (because the dependent container doesn't exist, or because the
+node doesn't have enough resources), it will prevent the container creation.

+The combination of multiple dependencies will be honored if possible.
+For
+instance, `--volumes-from=A --net=container:B` will attempt to co-locate the
+container on the same node as `A` and `B`.
+If those containers are running on
+different nodes, Swarm will prevent you from scheduling the container.

 ## Health Filter

 This filter will prevent scheduling containers on unhealthy nodes.